Hand taps credit card against pay terminal in clothing store.

 Key Takeaways

-1. Merchants pay processing fees to companies that enable the credit card sales transactions.
+1. Merchants pay processing fees to companies that enable credit card sales transactions.

 What is a credit card processing fee?

-• Assessment fee: An assessment fee is a smaller fee sent directly to credit card networks for operational services.
-Discover is an example of a credit card network (Discover is both a credit card issuer and card network) but other examples are Visa® and Mastercard®.
+• Assessment fee: An assessment fee goes directly to credit card networks for operational services.
+Some examples of credit card networks are Visa® and Mastercard®.
+Discover is both a credit card issuer and card network.

 Who pays for credit card processing fees?

 Businesses that accept credit card payments pay credit card processing fees.
-However, some merchants offset these fees by adding a surcharge on all credit card transactions.
-Other merchants may pass the cost on to customers by raising the prices of the goods or services they sell.
+Certain merchants may apply a surcharge on card transactions or pass the additional costs on to customers by raising the prices of the goods or services they sell.

 As a consumer, you don’t pay processing fees in a direct way.
 However, high processing fees may increase the cost of the things you buy.
-If you have a cash back credit card, you could earn more rewards if you’re spending more.
+With a cash back credit card, you may earn more rewards if you’re spending more.

 Did you know?